CHENG-Alvin/Starii-bella-website/README.md

 https://starii-bella-website-preview.web.app

 ## Credits
-This website was created by Alvin Cheng
+Alvin Cheng - Software engineer

 ## Download policy
 -Please credit me Alvin cheng if used in any kind of video or content.